danielatrivella/np3_ligand/np3_blob_label/README.md

 ## Getting Started

-  Nine PDB entries from the stratified training dataset of LigPCDS with k=1 are used as example.
+  Nine ligand entries from the stratified training dataset of LigPCDS with k=1 are used as example.
 Their data is present in the 'examples_top_down' folder.
-A previous refinement result is also present.
+A previous refinement result is also present for their PDB entry.
 The output result will be stored in the 'outs' folder.

   To execute the NP³ Blob Label to search for blobs in the entire Fo-Fc map of these nine entries, run:

 ```
-conda activate np3_blob_label  # or alternativaly - conda activate np3_lig
+conda activate np3_blob_label  # or alternativaly -> conda activate np3_lig

 python np3_blob_label.py --data_folder examples_top_down/ --refinement_path examples_top_down/refinement/ --entries_list_path examples_top_down/entries_list_top_down_all.csv --model_ckpt_path models/AtomC347CA56/modelAtomC347CA56_ligs-78911_img-qRankMask_5_gridspace-05_k1.ckpt --output_name modelAtomC347CA56 --output_path outs/
 ```